Wellesley candidates Q&A round-up—vote on March 17 - The Swellesley Report

 Candidate for Recreation Commission: Nathalie deFontnouvelle

-School Committee is a contested race; vote for two of the three candidates:
+School Committee is a contested race; vote for not more than two:

 Candidate for School Committee: Lauren Duprey